 If you or a loved one has been involved in a Florida truck accident, you may have legal recourse.
 To learn how our truck accident attorneys may be able to help you recover compensation for your losses, please fill out our no cost case review form today.

 If you have been injured or lost a loved one in a truck accident, there are a number of parties, including the truck driver and their employer, who may be liable for your losses; however, it is not uncommon for these parties to deny fault or liability for a crash.
 An attorney can help establish liability for your crash, collect evidence to strengthen your claim and help ensure compensation is sought from the appropriate parties.

 Following a crash, the trucking company and their insurance company will start an immediate investigation of the scene.
-These companies have specific and detailed procedures on handling truck accident claims, which are designed to limit the recovery of those injured in the crash.
-They may record statements from witnesses, take photos of the accident scene, and examine the damaged vehicles to determine the extent of damage caused by the crash.
-Florida-state authorities may also launch their own investigation into the accident at this time, which may prove beneficial for your claim.
+These companies have specific and detailed procedures on handling truck accident claims designed to limit the recovery of those injured in the crash.
+They may record statements from witnesses, take photos of the accident scene, and examine the vehicles to determine the extent of damage caused by the crash.
+Florida state authorities may also launch their own investigation into the accident at this time, which may prove beneficial for your claim.
 At Morgan & Morgan, our attorneys will work with specialized experts to assist in complimenting the official investigation.
 Our attorneys can: